noumannahmad/Medical-Imaging-with-Deep-Learning/Imbalanced_X_Ray_Classification/README.md

-# Chest X-Ray Medical Diagnosis with Deep Learning using Imbalanced Dataset2 Load the Datasets
+# Chest X-Ray Medical Diagnosis with Deep Learning using Imbalanced Dataset

 We will be using the ChestX-ray8 dataset which contains 108,948 frontal-view X-ray images of 32,717 unique patients.

 Each image in the data set contains multiple text-mined labels identifying 14 different pathological conditions.